 - 1. Cost reports are submitted on a cash basis rather than on an accrual basis of accounting for providers who are not governmental entities. - 2.
-Units of service are reported as billing increments rather than the required hourly unit of service (a provider may bill four 15-minute increments per hour, but the unit of service is one hour). - 3.
-Failure to report in Step 3 all state of Texas Medicaid contracts, related entities and/or funding sources to which staff or assets must be allocated. - 4.
-Costs that should be reported separately are combined; for example, the costs incurred for building, vehicle and general liability insurance are incorrectly all reported in the same item. - 5.
-Incorrect reporting of related-party and third-party day habilitation. - 6.
-Incorrect related-party staff/contractor information and failure to include an organization chart that clearly identifies each owner-employee, other related-party employee or related-party contractor, along with each business entity/component. - 7.
-Costs are misclassified; for example, the lease expense for a dishwasher is incorrectly included in Step 8.f.
-Food and Dietary Supplies line instead of being correctly reported in the Rent/Lease Departmental Equipment/Other line. - 8.
-Hours and expenses reported in the incorrect staff-type line items. - 9.
-Costs for land are incorrectly included in building historical costs for depreciation purposes. - 10.Administrative costs shared by several contracts or business components are reported as Program Administration and Operations Expense rather than Central Office expense. - 11.Detailed asset listing / depreciation schedule was not uploaded and the summary method of reporting was used in Step 8.e. - 12.10% salvage value for building was not removed in calculating depreciation costs; summary method of reporting was used in Step 8.e. - 13.
-Vehicle depreciable value was not limited for luxury vehicles. - 14.
+Costs that should be reported separately are combined; for example, the costs incurred for building, vehicle, and general liability insurance are incorrectly all reported in the same item.

+- 3. Incorrect related-party staff/contractor information and failure to include an organization chart that clearly identifies each owner-employee, other related-party employee or related-party contractor, along with each business entity/component. - 4.
+Costs are misclassified; for example, the lease expense for a photocopier is incorrectly included in Step 8.f.
+Operations Supplies line instead of being correctly reported in the Rent/Lease Departmental Equipment/Other line. - 5.
+Hours and expenses reported in the incorrect staff-type line items. - 6.
+Costs for land are incorrectly included in building historical costs for depreciation purposes. - 7.
+Administrative costs shared by several contracts or business components are reported as Program Administration and Operations Expense rather than Central Office expense. - 8.
+Detailed asset listing / depreciation schedule was not uploaded, and the summary method of reporting was used in Step 8.e. - 9.
+10% salvage value for a building was not removed in calculating depreciation costs when the summary method of reporting was used in Step 8.e. - 10.
+Vehicle depreciable value was not limited for luxury vehicles. - 11.
 Contract labor costs were not included when calculating allocation percentages using the salaries and labor methods.